 Unlike the flat, purely coralline atolls of the Maldives, the Seychelles is a dramatic granitic archipelago bursting with emerald mountains and endemic life.
 This is a place where you don't just lounge on a beach; you hike through ancient mist forests, sail between islands teeming with rare birdlife, and walk alongside hundred-year-old giant tortoises.
 It is an uncommercialized luxury frontier that fiercely protects its extraordinary biodiversity.

-Is the Seychelles your perfect match?
+Is Seychelles really your perfect match?

 The Seychelles is the only mid-ocean granitic archipelago on Earth, resulting in a dramatic, mountainous topography you won't find on typical tropical islands.
 Its strict conservation laws mean you are experiencing untouched, primeval nature—from the legendary Coco de Mer palm forests to secluded coves that remain exactly as they were centuries ago.